Ali Bryan: Career

 Bryan began her writing career publishing short stories and essays, many of which have been nominated for awards.

 Bryan published her debut novel, Roost, with Freehand Books in 2013.
 The novel's protagonist, Claudia, is a single mother in her 30s.
 Her life goes out of control following her mother's unexpected death.
 The novel won the 2014 Georges Bugnet Award for Fiction, and was short-listed for the Alberta Trade Fiction Book of the Year.
 One Book Nova Scotia selected Roost for its annual provincial reading initiative where all Nova Scotians were encouraged to read the same book at the same time.

 Since releasing Roost, Bryan has published three novels for adults: The Figgs (2018), Coq (2023), and The Crow Valley Karaoke Championships (2023).
 She has also published two young adult novels: The Hills (2021) and Takedown (2024).

 In addition to writing, Bryan is a personal trainer.

-Awards and honors
+Awards and honours

 In 2014, One Book Nova Scotia selected Roost for its annual provincial reading initiative where all Nova Scotians were encouraged to read the same book at the same time.

 In 2018, Bryan shared Alberta's Emerging Artists Award with 9 other writers.